profrodai/rasa-calm-cookbook/recipes/level-2-intermediate/voice-assistant/README.md

 2. Review logs in Rasa server output
 3. Verify action server is running
 4. Test with `make shell` first (text mode)
-5. Post in Rasa Community Forum with logs
+5. Post in the Agent Engineering Community with logs

 ## License